icewolfz/jiMUD/docs/preferences.md

 - `Auto takeover login` Automatically issue yes to takeover character after login
 - `Show character manager onload` open the character manager when the client first loads.
 - `Enable spellchecking` support spellchecking in command line and advanced editor **Requires restart** <span style="font-size:0.8em;background-color: #555;border-radius: 4px;padding: 0px 4px">*Global preference*</span>
-- `Persistent advanced editor` causes the advanced editor to remain in memory to help speed up load times on future uses
 - `On disconnect do` What to do when disconnected from the mud
   - `Nothing` do nothing
   - `Reconnect` reconnect using auto connect options